U.S. says Thai military rule likely to last longer than expected

 “Initially, we held out hope that - as happened with the 2006 coup - the military would move relatively quickly to transfer power to a civilian government and move towards free and fair elections,” said Scot Marciel, the U.S. principal deputy assistant secretary of state for East Asia.

-“However, recent events have shown that the current military coup is both more repressive and likely to last longer than the last one.”
+“However, recent events have shown that the current military coup is both more repressive and likely to last longer than the last one,” he added.

 Marciel said in testimony to the Asia-Pacific subcommittee of the House Foreign Affairs Committee that the coup had put the United States in a difficult position, given that Thailand is a key U.S. ally in Asia.